Do submit your CV!

 - Aim to fit your CV on no more than two A4 pages, whatever the length of your experience.

 - Avoid using standard CV templates you find on the web.
-Writing a CV is personal, so an opportunity to be creative!
-But do also be reasonable, it is not an art contest either!
+Writing a CV is personal, so an opportunity to convey your unique strengths and skills: make the most of it and tailor it!

-- Take care of layout, headings, spacing and font: your CV must look attractive, easy to read and professional.
+- Take care of layout, headings, spacing and font: your CV must look attractive, easy to read and professional: avoid overloading with colours or quirky formatting.

 - Check any spelling, grammar and other mistakes: a CV littered with errors affect the credibility of your application.